Mathnerd314/stroscot/docs/Reduction.rst

 To solve the bureaucratic problems there is another set of connecting edges, the red/blue edges in the graph.
 The edges are each proposition's introduction/elimination (highest and lowest usage).
 Exchange rules can be omitted because we reference the propositions directly.
 The color is for clarity - a proposition on the left (antecedent) is blue and likewise right (succedent) is red.
 In the code each edge is identified as a unique variable in a slot, so there is no coloring.
 But depicting n-ary ports in a visual way without ambiguity seems hard.

-Most rules do not modify the contexts :math:`\Gamma, \Delta, \Theta, \Lambda` and so the proposition edge skips the node as it is not an introduction/elimination.
+Most rules do not modify the contexts :math:`\Gamma, \Delta, \Theta, \Lambda` and so the proposition edge skips the node as it is not an introduction/elimination (gray in the presentation above).
 But there are exceptions that do need the context:

   * :math:`\Pi_R` and :math:`\Sigma_L` rename and combine the context from each case, similar to a phi-node.
 This can be skipped if there's exactly one case.
-  * ! / ?.
-These define a box and the box must be clearly defined so we can duplicate/erase it properly.
+  * Exponential promotion defines a box around a subtree of the derivation, and the box edge must be clearly defined so we can duplicate/erase it properly, so we keep the context there.
   * Use/Assign, so that substitution has something to work with and the free variables are identified

 Expression "tree"